Tests and treatments

 What is the process?What is the process?

 You will be admitted to the Cardiology Department.
 You need to be fasting: that means at least two hours for clear fluids (only water, tea and coffee), at least six hours for a light meal and dairy products and at least eight hours for a regular meal.
 Medication may be taken as agreed with the physician.

 You will be given a surgical gown to wear.
 If no recent laboratory results are available, blood samples may be collected.
 The nurse places an IV line in your arm to administer medication later.

 The procedure is performed in the cardiac catheterisation room.

-You take place on the examination table.
-Adhesive electrodes are placed to monitor your heart rhythm.
+You will take your place on the examination table.
+Adhesive electrodes are attached to monitor your heart rhythm.
 You will be given antibiotics through the IV drip as protection against infection.
 An area of skin on the left shoulder measuring 10 by 10 cm is shaved and disinfected, and adhesive sterile sheets are placed around it.
 A local anaesthetic is injected to numb the skin and the underlying subcutaneous tissue.

 The physician makes a 4-mm small incision.
 A small vein between your shoulder muscles will be located so that the pacing wires can be guided to the heart.
 For the third pacing lead, the physician opens a larger vein under the collar bone.
 The electrodes are placed in the right heart cavities and the contacts are checked for quality.
 Once the pacing leads are secured, a space is created under the skin near the shoulder for the pacemaker or defibrillator.
 The skin is closed with absorbable sutures and the wound is covered with a plaster.
 The procedure takes approximately one hour.
 If all checks of the device are found to be in order the next day, you may go home.